inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 }
 ```

-It has some issues: if we try to evaluate a sufficiently large expression it will fail with a stack overflow - we're not likely to hit that case here, but this is a real problem when working with larger recursive data structures.
-Also, each recursive `eval` call requires us to traverse a boxed pointer.
-This means we can't take advantage of cache locality - there's no guarantee that all these boxed pointers live in the same region of memory.
-If you're not sure what I mean by cache locality, or you want much more information on it than I can provide, there's a great rust performance optimization resource [here](https://gist.github.com/kvark/f067ba974446f7c5ce5bd544fe370186#keep-as-much-as-possible-in-cache).
+It has some issues:
+- if we try to evaluate a sufficiently large expression it will fail with a stack overflow - we're not likely to hit that case here, but this is a real problem when working with larger recursive data structures.
+- Each recursive `eval` call requires us to traverse a boxed pointer.
+This means we can't take advantage of cache locality - there's no guarantee that all these boxed pointers live in the same region of memory. [^bignote_cache]

+[^bignote_cache]: If you're not sure what I mean by cache locality, or you want much more information on it than I can provide, there's a great rust performance optimization resource [here](https://gist.github.com/kvark/f067ba974446f7c5ce5bd544fe370186#keep-as-much-as-possible-in-cache).

 ## A more cache local structure